-1. Composition of the appeals committee:
+- 1. Composition of the appeals committee: - a.

-a.
 Vice President for Academic Affairs will preside over the hearing. b.
-Faculty member of the student's choice. c.
-Faculty member and student of the Vice President for Academic Affairs. c.
-Faculty member and student Advisory Council. c.
+Faculty member of the student's choice.
+E.c.
+Faculty member and student of the Vice

+President for Academic Affairs.
+Seed.
+President of the Student Body/Student Advisory Council.
+Elee.
 Vice President of Student Affairs.

-2. Other persons who should be available at the hearing:

-a.
-The student who requested the hearing.
-D. The faculty member involved.
-C. Anyone the student or faculty member wishes to be present to substantiate the case. d.
-Chairperson and Divisional Dean.

-3. Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
-Consequently, the committee will recommend appropriate action by majority vote.

-4. The termination of the hearing finalizes the academic appeal procedure.
+- 2. Other persons who should be available at the hearing: - a.
+The student who requested the hearing b.
+The faculty member involved c.
+Anyone the student or faculty member wishes to be present to substantiate the case. d.
+Chairperson and Divisional Dean. - 3.
+Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
+Consequently, the committee will recommend appropriate action by majority vote. - 4.
+The termination of the hearing finalizes the academic appeal procedure.